montyshyama/htb-postman/README.md

 # Exploitation

-The redis server (version 4.0.9) is running on port 6379. <a href="https://github.com/Avinash-acid/Redis-Server-Exploit">Here</a> is a working exploit for the same.
+The redis server (Version 4.0.9) is running on port 6379. <a href="https://github.com/Avinash-acid/Redis-Server-Exploit">Here</a> is a working exploit for the same.

 A slight modification is needed in the exploit script to change the ```config set dir``` path: